Boolean proportions: Preliminaries

-We denote the {\em booleans} by $\mathbb B:=\{0,1\}$ with As usual we have defined conjunction, implication, and exclusive or in terms of disjunction and negation.
-In this paper, a {\em boolean algebra} is any structure $(\mathbb B,F,B)$, where where $F$ is a (possibly empty) subset of $\{\lor,\neg\}$ called {\em boolean functions}, and $B$ is a (possible empty) subset of the booleans in $\mathbb B$ called {\em constants} or {\em distinguished elements}.
-It is well-known that every boolean function can be expressed in terms of disjunction and negation, which means that in the structure $(\mathbb B,\lor,\neg)$ we can employ full propositional logic.
-We write $(\mathbb B,F,B)\subseteq (\mathbb B,F',B')$ if $F\subseteq F'$ and $B\subseteq B'$.
+In this paper, a \textit{\textbf{boolean domain}} is any structure $(\{0,1\},F,B)$, where $F$ is a (possibly empty) subset of $\{\lor,\neg\}$ called \textit{\textbf{boolean functions}}, and $B$ is a (possibly empty) subset of the booleans in $\{0,1\}$ called \textit{\textbf{constants}} or \textit{\textbf{distinguished elements}}.
+It is well-known that every boolean function can be expressed in terms of disjunction and negation, which means that in the structure $(\{0,1\},\lor,\neg)$ we can employ full propositional logic.
+We write $(\{0,1\},F,B)\subseteq (\{0,1\},F',B')$ if $F\subseteq F'$ and $B\subseteq B'$.